Tombarr/barrasso-blog/content/posts/2019-12-03-why-does-javascript-have-negative-zero.md

 tags = ['JavaScript', 'Medium', 'Programming', 'Language Design']
 +++

 Why so negative zero?
-JavaScript has two zeroes and they're both the same and different.
+JavaScript has two zeroes and they're both the same and different